TrameGit/libpass/README.md

-The **w** option from the main menu and with a ID number you can write over a register.
+The **'a'** option from the main menu and with a ID number you can write over a register.

 ![write.png](write.png)